 Lung cancer is the number one cause of death in the United States.
 It also happens to be one of the most preventable.
 A 2008 study found that men who never inhaled a cigarette lived an average of 10 years longer than men with a heavy smoking addiction.

-It doesn’t matter how long you’ve smoked, if you quit now—or take up an alternative like e-cigarettes—the experts say you can expect to enjoy a significantly reduced risk of lung cancer and a longer, healthier life.
+It doesn’t matter how long you’ve smoked, if you quit now, the experts say you can expect to enjoy a significantly reduced risk of lung cancer and a longer, healthier life.

 5. Gum Disease

 Quitting smoking will do more than just prevent against lung cancer.
 It can also help reduce the risk of gum disease.
 Smokers and people with diabetes are at a much greater risk for gingivitis and more pronounced periodontitis.
 Other good prevention techniques include regular flossing and brushing.

 Skin cancer is most generally caused by extended, unprotected exposure to the skin.
 However, with the proper application of sunscreen and use of a hat and sunglasses, most people can safely protect against this threat.
 You should also see a dermatologist if you notice anything unusual; for example, mole removal may prevent a mole from becoming cancerous.

 This term covers a range of heart-centric disease, including coronary heart disease, infections, and arrhythmias.
 Preventative measures include a cessation of all tobacco products, a diet low in sodium and fat, and plenty of aerobic exercise.

 8. Irritable Bowel Syndrome (IBS)

 IBS is not a deadly condition, but certainly an uncomfortable one.
 IBS is generally associated with food intolerances and thus the best way to prevent against it is to monitor which foods cause the condition to worsen.
 Probiotic supplements might also assist in reducing symptoms.